LUDzik77/PersonaFollowerz/README.md

 # PersonaFolowerz

 PersonaFolowerz is a basic soft with twitter API.
-It displays offical twitter accounts of cadidate's in 2020 presidential elections in Poland.
+It displays offical twitter accounts of cadidate's in the 2020 presidential elections in Poland.
 (Recently mr. Witkowski has removed his account)

 You can compare any twitter accounts to those polititians by searching with a twitter screen name.